-Whether comedy or parody, every robot has a dial that can switch their morality from Good to Evil, usually entailing a good old Crush.
-Kill.
-Destroy!
+Whether comedy or parody, many robots have a dial that can switch their morality from Good to Evil, usually entailing a good old Killer Robot when turned to Evil.

 - Mean's son also has a dial, but it goes from "Kind" to "Messiah".

-- In Scud The Disposable Assassin robots have a contempt level which allows you to decide how sadistic your assassin should be.
-In issue #3, Scud infiltrates a prison in order to kill one of the inmates but is spotted.
+- In Scud the Disposable Assassin, robots have a contempt level which allows you to decide how sadistic your assassin should be.
+There's even a jingle for it: "Set it to one, get the job done.
+Set it to ten, never see them again."
+In issue #3, Scud infiltrates a prison in order to kill one of the inmates, but is spotted.
 During the ensuing fight, the warden managed to hit Scud's Contempt Input, hoping to fry his brain.
 Technically, this worked; a Scud's contempt level usually only goes up to 10.
 When his input was destroyed, his contempt managed to jump up to 15.
 Scud then claimed to be "Jesus with a laser gun!" and proceeded to slaughter almost the entire security team.
 The warden was eventually forced to open the outer doors and pray that Scud would leave of his own accord.

 - Solaris, the Living Sun (actually an evil AI surrounded by a star-sized plasma field) in DC One Million was reprogrammed by the Superman of the 505th century with subservience and goodwill.
 It doesn't stick, though; Solaris never entirely gets the hang of being good, and eventually goes back to being outright evil.